 - 40 percent spend a quarter of their time on repetitive tasks

 - 70 percent point to repetitive functions as a waste of their time

 - 78 percent say they’d spend that wasted time on activities beneficial to the organization if they could

 As it turns out, they could.
 The answer lies with automation.

 How Does Automation Help End Users?

-Automation removes repetitive steps from manual tasks, allowing organizations to speed up their IT teams.
+Task Automation removes repetitive steps from manual tasks, allowing organizations to speed up their IT teams.

 Take your worryingly tall stack of service requests as an example.
 Most likely, you’re collecting service requests from multiple sources.
 When you’re ready to start on a new request, you may need to sort through requests from multiple sources, from email to voicemail, to your company’s proprietary interoffice chat system in order to find all the information you need.

 Automation can help with the flow of service tickets by centralizing the service process.
 Thanks to the common-sense organization automation can provide, your team can answer tickets in order of priority.
 At a high level, the automated flow is straightforward:

 - Assign responsible parties and an urgency rating